 Where It Shines

 The educational content is genuinely good.
 The psychology framing helps people who have a complicated relationship with eating.
 The color system is simpler than counting calories.
+For first-time trackers who feel overwhelmed by macros, Noom lowers the barrier to entry.

 Where It Falls Short

 Expensive.
-The coach is barely present in most plans.
+The coach is barely present in many plans.
 The food coloring system has been criticized for labeling nutrient-dense foods like nuts as red because of calorie density.
 And the program is heavily weight-loss focused, which is not the goal for everyone.

 MyFitnessPal: Database King

 MyFitnessPal has the largest food database.
 Barcode scanning works on almost everything.
 Adding meals is fast.
 The free tier is functional.
 The premium tier adds macro splitting and meal planning.
+For sheer logging speed, nothing else competes.

 Where It Shines

 Speed.
 If you are logging food regularly, MyFitnessPal is the fastest path from grocery aisle to logged calories.
 The database wins.
+Restaurant food, packaged food, generic fruit and veg, all there.
+The community-built data has flaws but the breadth is unmatched.

 Where It Falls Short